BodbDearg/PsyDoom/third_party_libs/fltk/fltk/README.CMake.txt

    These options can be used to switch HTML documentation generation with doxygen on.
 The build targets ('html', 'pdf', or 'docs') need still to be executed explicitly.

+OPTION_INCLUDE_DRIVER_DOCUMENTATION - default OFF
+   This option adds driver documentation to HTML and PDF docs (if ON).
+This option is marked as "advanced" since it is only useful for FLTK developers or advanced users.

 OPTION_INSTALL_HTML_DOCUMENTATION - default OFF
 OPTION_INSTALL_PDF_DOCUMENTATION  - default OFF